UBC-MDS/RegscorePy/README.md

 ## **Function Description**

 Here, we will describe functions in *Phase I*.
+We will also add a documentation for all functions later.

 ### AIC